Aveglia/vAMPirus/helpmeoutsome.md

 A test dataset is provided and you can test your vAMPirus installation by running the following:

-    1. First we want to make sure the DataCheck mode runs properly:
+    1. First we want to make sure the DataCheck pipeline runs properly:

         `/PATH/TO/nextflow run /PATH/TO/vAMPirusv0.1.0.nf -c /PATH/TO/vampirus.config -profile conda,test --DataCheck `

-        If not errors occur, you can then move on to the next command testing the Analyze mode.
+        If not errors occur, you can then move on to the next command testing the Analyze pipeline.

     2. To test all aspect of the vAMPirus analysis pipeline you can run the following:

-        `/PATH/TO/nextflow run /PATH/TO/vAMPirusv0.1.0.nf -c /PATH/TO/vampirus.config -profile conda,test --Analyze --nOTU --pOTU `
+        `/PATH/TO/nextflow run /PATH/TO/vAMPirusv0.1.0.nf -c /PATH/TO/vampirus.config -profile conda,test --Analyze --ncASV --pcASV `

-        If no errors occur, you are good to run with your data!
-Just edit the specific parameters of interest (working directory, project prefix, clustering/phylogeny parameter, etc.) in the vampirus.config file!
+        If no errors occur, you are good to run with your data.
+Just edit the specific parameters of interest (working directory, project prefix, clustering/phylogeny parameters, etc.) in the vampirus.config file!

 # Quick Notes Before Running vAMPirus